awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 + A transit gateway when you have multiple VPCs in the same Region
 + A virtual private gateway

+  You can also use a virtual private gateway to extend your Local Zone\.
+This configuration allows the VPC associated with the Local Zone to connect to a Direct Connect gateway\.
+The Direct Connect gateway connects to an AWS Direct Connect location in a Region\.
+The on\-premises data center has an AWS Direct Connect connection to the AWS Direct Connect location\.
+For more information, see [Accessing Local Zones using a Direct Connect gateway](https://docs.aws.amazon.com/vpc/latest/userguide/Extend_VPCs.html#access-local-zone) in the *Amazon VPC User Guide*\.

  A Direct Connect gateway is a globally available resource\.
 You can create the Direct Connect gateway in any Region and access it from all other Regions\.
 You can use a Direct Connect gateway in the following scenarios\.

 A Direct Connect gateway does not allow gateway associations that are on the same Direct Connect gateway to send traffic to each other \(for example, a virtual private gateway to another virtual private gateway\)\.
 A Direct Connect gateway does not prevent traffic from being sent from one gateway association back to the gateway association itself \(for example when you have an on\-premises supernet route that contains the prefixes from the gateway association\)\.
 If you have a configuration with multiple VPCs connected to the same transit gateway, the VPCs could communicate\.
 To prevent the VPCs from communicating, use separate transit gateway attachments, and then associate a route table with the attachments that have the **blackhole** option set\.